abidema0306/ISS-Logbook/README.md

 ## 9 References

+Ashmore, J. Adelajun, A. Tolofari, S. (2022) 'Development Team Project: Design Document'.
+Paper submitted to the university of the University of Essex Online for Secure Software Development Module.
 Simplilearn.com.
 (2021) Understanding Why is the Password Validation Process Important in JavaScript | Simplilearn.
 Available from: https://www.simplilearn.com/tutorials/javascript-tutorial/password-validation#:~:text=Whenever%20a%20user%20creates%20a%20password%2C%20one%20extra [Accessed 5 Sep.
 2022].

 TechwithTim (2020) GitHub - techwithtim/Flask-Web-App-Tutorial: Code for the note storing flask web app made during a YouTube video.
 GitHub.
 Available from: https://github.com/techwithtim/Flask-Web-App-Tutorial [Accessed 9 Aug.
 2022].